 - ¼ c/10g basil leaves

 - ¾ c/75g walnut halves toasted

 - ½ c/120ml balsamic vinegar 2 tbs balsamic glaze

 - In a small sauce pan on low heat, reduce balsamic vinegar by ¾ until it lightly coats a spoon (it will get thicker as it cools).

 - Coarsely chop walnuts and set aside.
 Chiffon basil leaves into ribbons.

 - Cut tomatoes into ¼’s or 1/8ths depending on size.
 They should be about the same size as the melon pieces.

-- Toss all ingredients and garnish with ground pepper and sea salt to taste.
+- Toss all ingredients and serve.